2026 REGULATIONS

 Bodywork

 Limited production splitters, wings and other aero devices may be allowed provided they are approved by the organisers.
 The devices must, above all, be securely fitted to the car with robust fittings and must not exceed the roofline or width of the car.
-Any competitor wishing to fit such devices must obtain permission from the organisers before they use
+Any competitor wishing to fit such devices must obtain permission from the organisers before they use them on track.

-The aftermarket GT3 type fibreglass bumpers are allowed on all Boxsters.
+The after market GT3 type fibreglass bumpers are allowed on all Boxsters.

 Engine and Transmission

-Original engine and gearbox type to be retained, internals are free, but no sequential gearboxes, unless supplied in original road car.
 'Original engine and gearbox type' means the same engine (block and head) and gearbox as was available from the factory in period.

 If fuel-injected, throttle bodies are allowed, fuel-injected cars may run carburettors but not vice-versa.
 Fuel injection and carburettor type are free.